Q. What is an internship?

-A. Not in every case, but they are required more often than not.
-Please visit Career Services for help with resume writing.
-We have peer advisors available Monday - Friday when classes are in session.
+A. Not in every case, but resumes are required more often than not.
+Please visit the Department of Career Development for help with resume writing.
+We have well-trained peer advisors available for resume drafting and review Monday - Friday when classes are in session.
 Check http://www.geneseo.edu/career_development/peer-advisors for the scheduled times.

 Q. When should I look for an internship?

-A. It's never too soon.
+A. Once you are successfully managing both the academic and social aspects of undergraduate life, you should consider doing an internship.
 Generally speaking, you should apply for and arrange your internship the semester prior to its completion.
 (For example, apply for spring internships in the fall).
-To receive credit for an departmental internship you need to have Junior or Senior standing.
-STudents ineligible to receive departmental credit can go through the Office of the Dean and register for INTD 395.
+To receive credit for a departmental internship you need to have junior or senior standing.
+Students ineligible to receive departmental credit can go through the Office of the Dean and register for INTD 395.

-A. No. Often the best internship opportunities are ones you create yourself!
+A. No!
+Often the best internship opportunities are those you create yourself.
 Talk with professors, classmates, friends, relatives, or search Geneseo Alumni Career Partners for internship ideas.
-If there is an organization for whom you'd like to work, contact them directly with your resume and cover letter rather than waiting to see an advertisement.
+If there is an organization for which you'd like to intern, contact them proactively with your resume and cover letter, rather than waiting to see an advertisement.